remotestorage/remotestorage.js/doc/code-overview.md

 of this repo.
 It is built by the Makefile, mainly by the node scripts in the `build/` folder of this repo.
 The tests are in the `test/` folder.

-The build process contatenates all the files together, and then adds a call:
+The build process concatenates all the files together, and then adds a call:

 ````js
   remoteStorage = new RemoteStorage();